Spencer Steer Player Props: Reds vs. Rockies

 Spencer Steer At The Plate

-- Steer leads Cincinnati with 71 hits and an OBP of .361 this season.
+- Steer has 72 hits and an OBP of .362, both of which lead Cincinnati hitters this season.

-- Among qualifying hitters, he ranks 44th in batting average, while his on-base percentage ranks 29th and he is 47th in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 27th, and he is 46th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.